Rellikeht/advent-of-code/README.md

 My solutions to different editions of advent of code

-Solution code for part 1 is located in sol1.[language of choice extension] file, and for part 2 in sol2.[the same extension], all of them need to have input supplied from command line such as:
+Solution code for part 1 is located in sol1.\[language of choice extension\] file, and for part 2 in sol2.\[the same extension\], all of them need to have input supplied from command line such
+as:

 ```
 cat input | ./sol1[.extension if it need to be compiled otherwise absent]
 ```

 Because writing programs like that is usually easier and simpler :)

+# Languages

+- 2023 - zig
+- 2022 - ocaml
+- 2021 - each day different language
+- 2020 - common lisp